blu-base/unattended-debian-installer/README.md

 To make a fully automatic installer, you must run an additional build step, which is further explained below.
-The disadvantage of the fully automatic installer is that it will override any partitions according to the preseed--- whitout confirming!
+The disadvantage of the fully automatic installer is that it will override any partitions according to the preseed--- without confirming!
 That's why it's left to the discretion of the sysadmin using this builder.

 # Features